chiffa/BioFlow/dev_log.rst

 buffering (if unchanged InteractomeInstance and other secondary formatting, just retrieve the flow from the database)

- - TODO: [REFACTOR] refactor the entire edge typing upon insertion, retrieval upon construction of laplacian/adjacency matrix and setting of Laplacian weights
+ - DONE: [REFACTOR] refactor the entire edge typing upon insertion, retrieval upon construction of laplacian/adjacency matrix and setting of Laplacian weights

  - TODO: [FEATURE] Change the informativity between nodes connection from the max of their